sachin972/sachin972/README.md

    ## :wave: About Me
 👩‍🎓 Hey!
-I'm Sachin, a Tech Enthusiast currently working as an SDET in WeCP PVT LTD, Bengaluru.
+I'm Sachin, a Tech Enthusiast currently working as an SDE in Paytm.

-👩‍💻 Nowadays, I'm working on cypress, nodejs and angular.
-Apart from that I am currently learning java, spring boot.
+👩‍💻 Nowadays, I'm working on Java, SpringBoot, Redis, Kafka, MySQL and AWS(EC2, RDS, API Gateway, etc).
 I regularly practice DSA questions on [**Leetcode**](https://leetcode.com/sachin972/).

+💻 Worked as a SDET in WeCP PVT LTD, Bengaluru on cypress, angular, nodejs, postgreSQL and AWS(EC2, RDS and Cloudwatch).

 💻 Worked as a Mentor in Chegg for various students and solved their doubts in Computer Science topics.